 Being a Gujarati, I know the importance of kadhi in daily meals.
 It is one of the comfort foods, just like dal and rice.
 Kadhi is mainly consumed with khichdi or sometimes with roti.
 And during summer, this comfort food is accompanied by Mango Pickle.
 It can also be an excellent tiffin recipe.

 On top of it, this single recipe offers a wide variety of variations.
 In other words, one can make different types of Gujarati kadhi.
 Yes, you heard that right.

 Gujarati Kadhi Variations

 Kadhi is a mixture of gram flour mixed in curd and then tempered (tadka).
 Yeah, it’s that easy.
-But there are few variants of this easy-peasy recipe.
-Read them below.
+But there are a few variants of this easy-peasy recipe.

 Sweet & sour kadhi is because of the curd & sugar.
 But this kadhi is mildly sweet & not sweet like jalebi or rasgulla.
 It’s a myth that Gujaratis make their dal, kadhi & sabji sweet.
 Nope.
 They, too, love spicy teekha & masaledar.

 TR’s Extra Shot For Gujarati White Kadhi